Skip to content

 The FIB network serves as a secure database of various fraud events that are stored on the blockchain as contributions.

-Contributions uploaded by peers allow for the continuous expansion and updating of the FIB network.
+Contributions uploaded by peers and their users allow for the continuous expansion and updating of the FIB network.
 This facilitates information sharing and enhances the overall accuracy of data stored on the network.

 For more information, see Uploading contributions and Downloading contributions.